 - 4.3% (CPI-W +2%).
 For all other rent control renters.
 The 2019 rent control increases begin May 1, 2019 and end April 30, 2020.
 They are applied only once during this 12-month period.

 The 2019 2.3% base rate has been creeping upward from 1.1% in 2017 and 1.4% in 2018.
 Here is a history of DC rent control rates back to 1985.

 Want to learn more about DC rent control?

 For a detailed discussion of DC renter rights, including an overview of DC rent control, visit the Coalition for Non-Profit Housing website for an online copy of the 2013 Washington DC Tenant Survival Guide, Eighth Edition (visit cnhed.org/policy-advocacy/research.
 Scroll down to “Additional Research Information”).

 DC’s Office of the Tenant Advocate (OTA)—DC Renter’s Agency—helps all DC renters—whether you’re renting a rent-controlled or non-rent controlled apartment, or renting a condo, co-op, or room(s) in a house.
 OTA offers FREE legal help and can assist you in filing the elderly or disabled reduced rent control increase form.
 Visit www.ota.dc.gov to learn more.
 Also, check out OTA’s training resource OTA Renters’ Rights 101 .
 OTA offers free renter rights classes at their Reeves Center office located at 2000 14th Street, NW Suite 300 North.

-Contact the Outreach and Education Coordinator Stephen Dudek at Stephen.firstname.lastname@example.org or 202-719-6561 for May and June classes.
+Contact the Outreach and Education Coordinator Stephen Dudek at Stephen.firstname.lastname@example.org or 202-719-6561 for future classes.

 By Barbara B. Cline